-Grave of the Fireflies, his first film for the studio alone would secure Takahata’s legacy as a filmmaker.
+Grave of the Fireflies, his first film for the studio alone would secure Takahata’s legacy as an echelon filmmaker.
 It is considered by many as ‘the greatest war film ever made’, and rightly so!
-Based on the short story by Akiyuki Nosaka, it is the harrowing tale of a young boy Seita and his little sister Setsuko who lose their home and then their mother as they try to survive in a war-torn Japan.
+Based on the short story by Akiyuki Nosaka, it tells the harrowing tale of a young boy Seita and his little sister Setsuko who lose their home and then their mother as they try to survive in a war-torn Japan.

 One of the more serious films from Ghibli, revolutionary at heart and visually arresting, it was something done never before in animation.

 In the film’s most famous sequence, Seita and Setsuko catch fireflies and use it to illuminate their cave – it’s a moment of joyous wonder as they watch in awe.
 The next morning when Seita wakes up, he finds his sister digging a grave for the fireflies.
 A grave just like the one her mama is in she explains as she pours the hundreds of dead insects into the small grave, akin to the vast number of mangled human bodies dumped in such mass graves across Japan.